Scoliosis speciﬁc exercise

 While this is true for general exercise, there are scoliosis speciﬁc exercise programs that are supported by published evidence and are regarded as effective when delivered by certiﬁed providers.

 For example in a small adolescent idiopathic curve, where there is a family history of scoliosis, a speciﬁc scoliosis exercise program can be the most suitable treatment.
 Another example can be when a curve is non-progressive in late adolecents or middle age, it maybe be possible to help improve posture, manage pain and stabilise the spine with scoliosis specific rehabilitation.

-It is important to understand that only specialised scoliosis rehabilitation and exercise programs that are speciﬁcally designed to treat scoliosis have been shown to be helpful.
-The team at ScoliCare clinics develop and teach patients these scoliosis exercise programs, custom made for each individual.
+It is important to understand that only specialised scoliosis rehabilitation and exercise programs, like ScoliBalance, that are speciﬁcally designed to treat scoliosis have been shown to be helpful.
+The Scoliosis Rehabilitation Therapists at ScoliCare Clinics teach patients this program, individualised for each patient.

 • Biomechanical classification for determining a patient’s required corrective exercises